Pelsin/gamepad-tester/README.md

 # Gamepad tester

-A simplstic website showing information about the gamepads, and what buttons and other controls are currently acted on.
+A simplistic website showing information about the gamepads, and what buttons and other controls are currently acted on.

 Uses the [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API)